 Here at the Association we love to give our members and prospective members, the opportunity to get to know our staff and board members.
-In this three part autobiography, our Board Chairman Dean Peterson tells us about his time onboard as well as other details of his exciting life of service.
-Read on to learn more our Chairman Peterson.
+In this three part autobiography, our Board Chairman Dean Peterson tells us about his time onboard as well as other details of his exciting life of work and service.
+Read on to learn more about our Chairman Peterson.

 I’m sure some of you reading this have heard the Navy term “Kiddie Cruiser” but many of you may have not.
 I’m a “Kiddie Cruiser” and a few of my Yorktown shipmates are “Kiddie Cruisers”.
 I’m almost certain “Kiddie Cruiser” was never an official Navy term and I don’t know if it even exists in today’s Navy.
 I doubt it.
 Back in my days of serving in the Navy it was a very well known term and applied to a certain group of very young sailors.

 When I enlisted in 1962, for a young enlistee to qualify as a “Kiddie Cruiser” in the Navy he had to be over the age of 16 but under the age of 18; had to have written permission from his parents to enlist; being only 17 years old there was high probability that he was a high school dropout; and, finally, if the young enlistee was a high school dropout, the Navy recruiter could not guarantee him anything in the way of trade school after boot camp.
 The only thing at this stage of the “Kiddie Cruiser’s” life in the Navy that Uncle Sam would promise was what was then called “three hots and a cot”, translated to maybe 3 meals a day and maybe somewhere to sleep.
 In addition the U.S. Navy offered an ironclad promise that a “Kiddie Cruiser’s” love affair with the Navy would end on the day before the “Kiddie Cruiser’s” 21st birthday (more to say about this later).